RolandMarchand/lazarus-manor/content/posts/abortion/index.md

 >
 >For anti-abortion advocates, this means treating the unborn with the same respect and care as other vulnerable groups, such as the elderly or disabled.

-Anti-abortion and anti-anti-abortion beliefs both agree on society's obligation to protect its most vulnerable members, and children, unborn or not, are included in that definition.
-But that definition also includes pregnant women who are more vulnerable to illnesses and experience physical limitations due to pregnancy, and thus less independent.
+Anti-abortion and anti-anti-abortion beliefs both agree on society's obligation to protect its most vulnerable members such as children and unborn.
+Pregnant women are also considered vulnerable members of society due to their health risks, mental health concerns, economic disadvantages, reliance on the support and resources of others, and societal norms.

 [research and describe how abortions can protect vulnerable lives of pregnant women].